What Is Osha 30 Certification Good For

 What Is OSHA 30 Certification?

 OSHA stands for the Occupational Safety and Health Administration, and the 30-hour certification is one of the most popular training programs available to workers in the United States.
-Also, it's designed to teach employees the basics of workplace safety and health practices.
+Now, it's designed to teach employees the basics of workplace safety and health practices.
 But what exactly does it cover?
 Well, it’s not just about memorizing rules—it’s about understanding how to prevent accidents, reduce risks, and create a safer environment for yourself and your coworkers.

 Why OSHA 30 Certification Matters